(Last updated 9/16/2016; last reviewed 9/16/2016)

-HIV testing shows if a person is infected with HIV.
-HIV is the virus that causes AIDS.
+HIV testing shows whether a person is infected with HIV.
+HIV stands for human immunodeficiency virus.
+HIV is the virus that causes AIDS (acquired immunodeficiency syndrome).
 AIDS is the most advanced stage of HIV infection.

-HIV testing can detect HIV infection but it can’t tell how long a person has been HIV infected or if the person has AIDS.
+HIV testing can detect HIV infection, but it can’t tell how long a person has been infected with HIV or if the person has AIDS.

 If you are HIV-negative:

 Testing shows that you don’t have HIV.
-Continue taking steps to avoid getting HIV, such as using a condom during sex.
-For more information read the AIDSinfo fact sheet on HIV prevention.
+Continue taking steps to avoid getting HIV, such as using condoms during sex and taking medicines to prevent HIV if you are at high risk of becoming infected with HIV (pre-exposure prophylaxis or PrEP).
+For more information, read the AIDSinfo fact sheet on HIV prevention.